AvNeEsH71-iam/spherical-harmonics-explorer/README.md

 # ⟨Y|ℓ,m⟩ Spherical Harmonics Explorer

-An interactive Python GUI for visualising **spherical harmonics Y_ℓ^m(θ,φ)**, associated Legendre polynomials, and their physical meaning — designed for physics students and researchers.
+An interactive Python GUI for visualising **spherical harmonics Y_ℓ^m(θ,φ)**, associated Legendre polynomials, and their physical meaning, designed for physics students and researchers.

 ---